Conditions for Equivalent Noise Sensitivity of Geometric and Dynamical Quantum Gates: THEORY

-The validity of the robustness conjecture can be tested using filter functions \cite{Green_2013, Ball_2015}, which provide a convenient method of quantifying the gate fidelity's susceptibility to noise of a given spectral composition.
+The robustness of a gate can be quantified using filter functions \cite{Green_2013, Ball_2015}, which provide a convenient method of quantifying the gate fidelity's susceptibility to noise of a given spectral composition.
+We limit our analysis to first-order filter functions, which means that we only consider weak and wide-sense stationary noise processes.
 A noisy $\mathfrak{su}(N)$ Hamiltonian can be decomposed as

 where $H_c(t)$ is the ideal deterministic control Hamiltonian and $H_e(t)$ is the stochastic error Hamiltonian,

 where $q$ indexes a set of uncorrelated stochastic variables $\delta_q(t)$, $\bm{\chi}_q$ is the vector describing the first-order sensitivity of the control Hamiltonian to $\delta_q(t)$, and $\bm{\sigma}$ is a vector comprising the $N^2-1$ traceless Hermitian generators of $\mathfrak{su}(N)$.
 Most commonly the sensitivity vector $\bm{\chi}_q$ is of the general linear form